niell-ion/crossing-docs/docs/crossing_setup.md

 * Drill 1/2" holes through the overlapping sections, 6" away from the end of each section per the diagram.

-* Remove any metal or fiberglass shavings from the drill holes.
+* Remove any metal or fiberglass shavings from the drilled holes.

 * Place 1/2" bolts, washers, and nuts to secure the arm.